mraggi/sismos/README.md

 ```bash
 python sismos.py matrix.dist.dat --time 60 --error L1 --num_restarts 8 --pop_size 100 --shuffles 2 --disable_cuda
 ```

 The above command runs for 1 minute, uses L1 error instead of L2, and considers 8 populations, each of size 100.
-Furthermore, after 20 and 40 seconds, it mixes the 8 populations.
+Furthermore, after ~20 and ~40 seconds, we mix the 8 populations (for a total of 2 shuffles).
 CUDA is disabled.